 Produced and Directed by David Lean

 You could almost hear author Tom Wolfe laughing in his fine book The Right Stuff.
 Wolfe reported that when the future astronauts saw The Sound Barrier in 1952, they couldn’t believe their eyes and ears.
 David Lean’s movie declared an English test pilot to be the first to exceed the speed of sound, in a British jet the pilots knew was incapable of going that fast.
 Chuck Yeager held the honor of breaking the sound barrier five years before, in 1947 — but that fact remained Top Secret for several years.
-Although English aviation engineers did indeed make big early strides in the development of jet technology, they were running a losing race against the U.S. and the Soviet Union.
+Although English aviation engineers did indeed make big early strides in the development of jet technology, they ran a losing race against the U.S. and the Soviet Union.

 The Sound Barrier often gets discussed last in the filmography of David Lean, as it doesn’t fit well with his costume pictures or the four grand epics that occupied the last 25 years of his career.
 As the story is told through Ann Todd’s aviation wife character, it really fits in with his intimate dramas, three of which starred Ms. Todd.

 The beautifully filmed movie can boast terrific aerial sequences.
 It’s a well-judged melodrama about the hazards of testing experimental aircraft, that takes pains to avoid emotional fireworks around fatal crashes.
-Ann Todd was often described as a cold actress but I think that’s because David Lean placed her in cold roles — a potential murderer in Madeleine, and the stoic wife and mother in this picture.
+Ann Todd was often described as a cold actress but I think that’s because David Lean placed her in cold roles — a potential murderer in Madeleine and the stoic wife and mother in this picture.
 There’s a lot to like in The Sound Barrier — I’m fascinated by its blindly chauvinistic take on English aviation.
 These were years when England’s artists were asked to do whatever they could to help the economy.
 Were David Lean and Alexander Korda spinning a propaganda tale for Queen and country?

-Cut by nine minutes and released as Breaking the Sound Barrier in America, the 1952 movie can only be seen as an alternate history story, in which British aviation leads the world.
-The mistake is unfortunate, as the English were true jet pioneers.
+Cut by nine minutes and released as Breaking the Sound Barrier in America, the 1952 movie can only be seen as an alternate history story in which British aviation leads the world.
+The mistake is unfortunate as the English were true jet pioneers.
 They were the first to come up with the concept of jet turbines and had some of the first jet aircraft flying.
 The English company BOAC inaugurated the first commercial jet service in 1952, the year of The Sound Barrier.
 But thanks to U.S. secrecy the flying details are wildly inauthentic.

 In Terence Rattigan’s original script, fictional aviation industrialist John Ridgefield (Ralph Richardson) is obsessed with the race to break the sound barrier.
 John’s son Christopher (Denholm Elliot of A Room with a View) dies trying to learn to fly, so desperate is he to win his father’s respect.
 Daughter Susan (Ann Todd) marries Tony Garthwaite (Nigel Patrick), an ex- RAF flier who becomes Ridgefield’s key test pilot very much to Susan’s displeasure.
 Competing aviation company de Havilland suffers a loss when Geoffrey de Havilland Jr. dies in a test flight.
 Tony pushes Ridgefield’s new jet close to the sound barrier, where the airframe buffets so badly some say the barrier is a wall in the sky that can’t be broken.
 Susan thinks it madness to risk lives in a race to be the first to fly Mach 1, but Tony and especially John feel that the effort is all-important.
 Tony recruits Philip Peel (John Justin of The Thief of Bagdad), an old flying buddy and even better pilot.